 If you are unable to visit us, or you would like us to reproduce documents on your behalf, please see:

 Unfortunately, we are no longer able to offer a microfilm print facility.
 If you have purchased a Cartadis print card from us and would like a refund on existing credit please ask a member of the searchroom team who will be able to assist you.

 Our microform room currently has three digital microfilm readers.

 Users can access microfilms via standalone PCs and specialist software which offer the ability to enhance images of our microfilmed records.
 Searchroom staff can offer full training for operating the machine and capturing images from microfilm when available.

 Please note that our digital microfilm readers are available on a first come, first served basis and have limited availability.
 You can book a space in our microform room by contacting us beforehand.

 In order to capture scans from microfilm you will need to bring along a USB Memory stick.
-USB sticks can also be purchased from the searchroom reception desk, subject to availability, for £5.00.
 Images are supplied for private research purposes only and there is no charge to capture images from microfilm.

 Unfortunately, we no longer offer a microfilm print facility at present.
 We are working to establish an enhanced print solution in the near future.
 Print copies of entries are obtainable via our reprographics service.

 Borthwick staff are on hand to help during the published searchroom opening times.